Mizerka (card game)

 Mizerka is a trick-taking card game belonging to the Whist group.
 Mizerka is a three-person game.
 Although it originates in Poland, Mizerka's popularity has largely increased in the United States.
-What distinguishes Mizerka from tradition trick is the use of a fourth dealt pile, serving as a "grab bag" for players to exchange their cards.
-This pile is referred to as the talon.
+What distinguishes Mizerka from tradition trick is the use of a fourth dealt pile, serving as a talon with which players can exchange their cards.

 Gameplay

 Cards

 Mizerka uses a standard 52-card pack of French-suited cards.

 Initial deal

 Mizerka is started when a dealer deals four sets of six cards.
 Each player takes a pile and the remaining pile is left in the center.
 This pile is referred to as the talon.
 Once these cards have been dealt, forehand, the player to the left of the dealer, chooses the contract.

 Contract

 Forehand is able to choose a contract.
 A contract dictates a trump suit (or lack thereof) and the method for scoring points.
 There are six contracts: Spades, Clubs, Hearts, Diamonds, No Trump, and Mizerka.
 For all contracts named after a suit, the contract designates the trump suit.
 For the No Trump contract no trump is assigned.
 The Mizerka contract in addition to having no trump suit, also has a goal of not winning tricks.